Yesterday, I finished a 3 day water fast (72 hour fast).

 My #3dayfast has taught me a few things.
 The first is that life without coffee isn’t worth living.
 The second is that I have a profound relationship with my body.
 Need to feed it healthy things and take time out from work a bit more.
 Article and video on the experience coming soon on @ideapods.

-Finally, it’s worth noting that I’m feeling an incredible amount of elation and clarity.
+It’s worth noting that I’m feeling an incredible amount of elation and clarity.
 It’s difficult for me to compare this to before the fast.
 In general, I’m feeling pretty good and know how to enter the flow state periodically throughout the day.

 Overall, I would highly recommend the 3 day water fast.
 It was a brutal experience for me, but you can avoid some of these challenges if you do more preparation beforehand.